 Where did it originate?
+Not the cabin.

 “Eh?”
 Edrei Brassard shouted back with a sneer, his voice dripping with his customary irritation whenever he spoke to his son.
 “Stop mumbling, what?
 Speak up, boy!”

-“They’re juveniles, like you, boy – just as idle and curious, what?
+“They’ll be juveniles, boy, like you – just as idle and curious, what?
 We passed their comfortable flight ceiling minutes ago.
 Chasing this airship is just a game to them.
 They’ll tire and then –”

-Frowning, lips pursed, Flammia Anluan let drop her redundant task – her sword – onto her lap, to join the shouted conversation.
-“It wasn’t a game to them when we ambushed their sire.
-They fought hard.”
-She twisted to look behind the craft, through her porthole.
+“It wasn’t a game to them when our troops ambushed their sire.” said Flammia Anluan.
+Prentyze jumped.
+Flammia had let drop her redundant task – her sword – onto her lap, to join the shouted conversation.
+“They fought hard.”
+She twisted to her right to look behind the craft, through her porthole on the right.
 “I see two more, my side.
 They’re not idling either – they’re closing fast.”